For a general introduction please see Intellectual Property at UNI.

 Supports, promotes, and encourages University personnel in the development of copyrightable and patentable intellectual properties and promotes the patenting of inventions and encourage personnel in the creation of intellectual property.

 Evaluates inventions and discoveries for patentability, makes recommendations to the UNI Research Foundation and reviews agreements with cooperating organizations, with respect to patent rights or equities.

 Business and Community Services: Randy Pilkington, Executive Director

 Provides an integrated approach to meeting the needs of businesses, entrepreneurs and communities.
 BCS represents twelve outreach programs in the College of Business Administration and serves as the University’s primary contact for economic development activities throughout Iowa and beyond.

 Offers a full range of qualitative and quantitative marketing research and analysis services

 Offers technical, financial, and support services through classes, counseling, and a business resource library.

-John Pappajohn Entrepreneurial Center: Laurie Watje, Associate Director
+John Pappajohn Entrepreneurial Center: Laurie Watje, Director